AnasAito/SkillNER/README.md

 SkillNer is an NLP module to automatically Extract skills and certifications from unstructured job postings, texts, and applicant's resumes.

-In particular, there is a custom tokenizer that adds tokenization rules on top of spaCy's rule-based tokenizer, a POS tagger and syntactic parser trained on biomedical data and an entity span detection model.
-Separately, there are also NER models for more specific tasks.

 **Just looking to test out SkillNer?
 Check out our [demo](https://share.streamlit.io/anasaito/skillner_demo/index.py)**.